-Studies have that different shown socioeconomic groups differ consumption behaviors and these differences partly arise from inequalities among social groups (Turrell, 1998).
+Studies have shown that different socioeconomic groups differ in their consumption behaviors and these differences partly arise from inequalities among social groups (Turrell, 1998).
 The variables were selected in accordance with the socioeconomic structure of individuals about the researched topic. Şanlıurfa city center is composed of three sub-districts, namely, Karaköprü and Haliliye, where individuals of middle-and upper-income levels reside, and Eyyübiye, where people of middle and lower-income level reside.
 The frequencies and descriptive statistics of the variables used in the research are given in Table 1.